hybridgroup/gobot/platforms/beaglebone/README.md

 ### Compiling

-Simply compile your Gobot program like this:
+Compile your Gobot program on your workstation like this:

 ```bash
 $ GOARM=7 GOARCH=arm GOOS=linux go build examples/beaglebone_blink.go
 ```

-If you are running the official Debian Linux through the usb->ethernet connection, or are connected to the board using WiFi, you can simply upload your program and execute it with the `scp` command like this:
+Once you have compiled your code, you can you can upload your program and execute it on the BeagleBone from your workstation using the `scp` and `ssh` commands like this:

 ```bash
 $ scp beaglebone_blink root@192.168.7.2:/home/root/
 $ ssh -t root@192.168.7.2 "./beaglebone_blink"
 ```

+In order to run the preceeding commands, you must be running the official Debian Linux through the usb->ethernet connection, or be connected to the board using WiFi.

 ### Updating your board to the latest OS